SpadeHeart

 Well it happened again, and not all the cake was consumed & we still have the capacity for more members to turn up.

-Last time, we spent some time talking about convention of Jacoby Transfers.
-Next week, we shall be talking about the responses to opening bids from your partnerwhilst playing a few brand new hands.
+Last time, we spent some time talking about slams in broad outlines.
+Next week, we shall be talking about opening leadswhilst playing a few brand new hands.

 This relaxed & laid back session is predominantly aimed at people who want to learn the basic information about bridge, and to explore a bit further into the game.